iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   HTTP, S3, or Azure <abbr>external dependencies</abbr>; and a special
   _checksum_ for HDFS and WebHDFS.
 See `dvc import-url` for more information.
 - `size`: Size of the file or directory (sum of all files).
-- `nfiles`: If a directory, number of files inside.
+- `nfiles`: If this dependency is a directory, the number of files inside (recursive).
 - `repo`: This entry is only for external dependencies created with `dvc import`, and can contains the following fields: